In the near future the TV-landscape will look very different from today. The main difference is that the viewer will

 The main principle of TV-Windows is shown on the TV-Picture below this text.

-The service is based on combining the television program (video) with a number of teletext lines (the actual TV-Window).
-These text lines can be made visible together with the program at the choice of the viewer and can be switched off by the viewer if they are no longer appreciated.
+These text lines can be made visible together with the program at the choice of the viewer and can be switched off by the

-To make the viewer aware that a combination of video and TV-Windows teletext is available, a text is displayed together with the TV-Windows logo during the broadcast.
-This way the viewer is stimulated to activate the TV-Windows teletext service.
+To make the viewer aware that a combination of video and TV-Windows teletext is available, a text is displayed together

-If selected, TV-Windows generates interactive "ticker tapes" or "info-bars" with a line or word update structure, this way background information and advertisements can be displayed in a small area of the screen without causing too much impact on the programs being broadcast.
+this way background information and advertisements can be displayed in a small area of the screen without causing too much

-Next to information, which has a direct relationship with these programs, additional TV-Windows services like for example stock exchange tickers or interactive services can be offered.
-The viewer at home will notice his own preferences and will remember them by the TV-Windows numbers.
+stock exchange tickers or interactive services can be offered.
+The viewer at home will notice his own preferences and will

-TV-Windows has been technically piloted in Hungary for three years, at the commercial broadcaster TV2 (part of the SBS group of television channels).
-After evaluation of the pilot project the second generation TV-Windows, with improved readability and interactivity, has become available and is now ready for market introduction.
+TV-Windows has been technically piloted in Hungary for three years, at the commercial broadcaster TV2 (part of the SBS

 To receive further, more detailed, information please contact us.